Context-Free Groups and Bass-Serre Theory: Bass-Serre Theory

 \subsection{Finite Vertex Groups}

-The next result states that the fundamental group of a finite graph of groups with finite vertex groups is virtually free.
-It is due to Karrass, Pietrowski and Solitar \cite{Karrass73}.
+The aim of this section is to show that the fundamental group of a finite graph of groups with finite vertex groups is virtually free.
+The result is due to Karrass, Pietrowski and Solitar \cite{Karrass73}.
 Here, we present the proof from \cite[II.3.6]{dicks80}.
+The converse is due to \cite{Karrass73}, too: virtually free groups are the fundamental groups of finite graphs of groups with finite vertex groups.
+(Recall our convention that virtually free groups are, by definition, finitely generated, see \prref{def:virtfree}.)
+We will prove this fact in Sections \ref{sec:treewidth} and \ref{sec:cuts}.

 An action of a group $G$ on a set $X$ can be viewed as a homomorphism $\alpha: G\to \Sym{X}$, where $\Sym{X}$ denotes the symmetric group over $X$.